joelnewcomer/belton/wp-content/plugins/safe-svg/readme.txt

 Install through the WordPress directory or download, unzip and upload the files to your `/wp-content/plugins/` directory

 == Changelog ==

+= 1.5.3 =
+* 1.5.2 introduced an issue that can freeze the media library.
+This fixes that issue.
+Sorry!

 = 1.5.2 =
 * Tested with 4.9.0